Duron27/ArxLibertatis-android-port/README.md

 USE AT YOUR OWN RISK!

-# OpenMW for Android in a docker!
+# Building OpenMW for Android in a docker!

 -   To build the docker use the command "sudo docker build -t dockerfile . --progress=plain"
 -   To run it use "sudo docker run -it dockerfile"